Unearth: Darkness in the Light (2011-2013)

 In January 2011 the band entered the studio to work on their fifth studio album entitled Darkness in the Light, which was later released on July 5, 2011.
 The album was produced by Adam Dutkiewicz and drums were tracked by Justin Foley of KillSwitch Engage.
-It debuted at number 72 on the Billboard 200, and once again the album received positive reception, with PopMatters stating "Darkness in the Light is the latest declaration of Unearth's greatness, and a sign that there is only more top-notch metal to come.
 On the Metal Injection LiveCast on Wednesday, April 13, Buz McGrath was the special guest.
 He discussed the new album and mentioned a possible release date.
 He mentioned that it was lead vocalist Trevor Phipps' best effort on all the Unearth albums.
+It debuted at number 72 on the Billboard 200, and once again the album received positive reception, with PopMatters stating "Darkness in the Light is the latest declaration of Unearth's greatness, and a sign that there is only more top-notch metal to come.

 On January 31, 2011, the band was announced to be a part of the 2011 Mayhem Festival on the Jägermeister stage.
 Among the other bands billed for this tour were Disturbed, Godsmack, Megadeth, In Flames, Trivium, Suicide Silence, All Shall Perish, Kingdom of Sorrow, Red Fang and Machine Head.

+At the begging on 2012 Unearth named Nick Pierce their new drummer.
+In the Fall of 2012 Unearth embarked on a Southeast Asia headlining tour, to close out the year they toured the U.S. with Born of Osiris and Wolves at the Gate.

 In 2013, Unearth was a part of the Brothers of Brutality tour headlined by Whitechapel and Emmure.
 John did not perform this tour due to personal matters.
 Former Poison the Well bassist Iano Dovi and Chimaira guitarist Matt DeVries took over until his return.
+The band announced in April 2013 that they would be working with Mark Lewis to record their next album.
+Then on June 17, 2013, it was revealed that Unearth had signed with eOne Music for the albums North American release and Century Media for the European release.

 Watchers of Rule and departure of John Maggard (2014-2016)

 In mid 2014 the band embarked on a 10th anniversary tour for their album The Oncoming Storm playing it in its entirety.
+Support for the tour came from Texas in July, Cruel Hand and Armed for Apocalypse.